iwsif/Java_Swing/README.md

 _________________________________________________________________________________________________________________________________________________________________

-**Hashing is the practice of using an algorithm to map data of any size to a fixed length.
-This is called a hash value (or sometimes hash code or hash sums or even a hash digest).Whereas encryption is a two-way function, hashing is a one-way function.
-While it’s technically possible to reverse-hash something, the computing power required makes it unfeasible.
-Hashing is one-way.
-Now, whereas encryption is meant to protect data in transit, hashing is meant to verify that a file or piece of data hasn’t been altered—that it is authentic.
-In other words, it serves as a check-sum.**
+**A hash function is any function that can be used to map data of arbitrary size to fixed-size values.
+The values returned by a hash function are called hash values, hash codes, digests, or simply hashes.
+The values are usually used to index a fixed-size table called a hash table.
+Use of a hash function to index a hash table is called hashing or scatter storage addressing.**

 **Hasher.java**

-**Hash your password with SHA-256 hash algorithm**
+**Hash your password with SHA-256 hash algorithm.**